 I will cover many of the issues with the two party system and the suppression that is inherent in it, as well as give some specific examples.
 What follows is nowhere near as well written, organized, supported or researched as I would like and this is because of limited time.
 My time is limited not only because the elections coming up soon, but also because I have a life outside of politics and my blog, so I needed to get this out there sooner than later.
 Please forgive me.

-When you are done reading this you may want to consider reading my follow-up post: My thoughts for Electoral Reform to see very large list of things we need to correct in order to have something even borderline resembling a democracy in America.
+When you are done reading this you may want to consider reading my Electoral Reform polices to see the very large list of things we need to correct in order to have something even borderline resembling a democracy in America.

 The US, Being a Majoritarian Democracy, Necessitates a Two-Party State

 A majoritarian democracy is a democratic process where the winner takes all, a tyranny of the majority based democratic system, whose opposite is a consensus based democracy.
 Our majoritarian democracy is a large part of our political problem because it predisposes a political system towards a two-party state by virtue of a drive to consolidate power into opposition parties to do whatever it takes to maintain power and control over the political process.
 This forces the tyranny of the majority to be the political result which, in pretty much all cases, will be bad for everyone, especially minorities and the impoverished which always lack real political power and representation by virtue.

 I may even venture forth to say that our deeply divided country and politics are a sociopolitical result of having a majoritarian democracy.
 Would our country be so divided if we were not a heavily polarized two-party state and, instead, had 15 major political parties?
 Would nationalism, racism, bigotry, pollution, and corporatism such powerful forces if we had more accurate representation in government and politics, if people felt like their vote mattered, or felt that the were truly represented?